Paul Ackerman

 Paul Ackerman (February 18, 1908 – December 31, 1977) was an influential music journalist.
+He is best known for his work at Billboard as music editor.
+Ackerman was inducted into the Rock and Roll Hall of Fame.

+Early life and education

 Ackerman was born in New York, New York.
-From 1943 to 1973 he was the music editor of Billboard magazine.
-He wrote the liner notes to Harry Belafonte's 1958 album of folk ballads, Love Is a Gentle Thing.

-Personal life

-Ackerman enjoyed "rural blues and country idioms".

-Education

 He obtained his degree from the College of William and Mary and Columbia University.
 He later received his master's degree in English.

 Career

-Ackerman worked as music editor for Billboard magazine from 1943 to 1973.
+From 1943 to 1973 he was the music editor of Billboard magazine.
 He worked for Billboard magazine for a total of 47 years.
 He was among the first journalists to write on the newly created rock and roll genre.
 He was a scholar knowledgeable in European and American civilization.
 His work focused on popular music of all genres.
+Ackerman enjoyed "rural blues and country idioms".
+He wrote the liner notes to Harry Belafonte's 1958 album of folk ballads, Love Is a Gentle Thing.

 Awards and honors

 Ackerman received a number of awards as a musical journalist and scholar.
 In 1995, he was inducted into the Rock and Roll Hall of Fame, in the non-performer category.